dltj/vagrant-template/README.md

 ### Requirements

 * Ansible, version 1.8 or greater

+#### Optional
+* `vagrant plugin install vagrant-hostmanager` - Use [smdahlen/vagrant-hostmanager](https://github.com/smdahlen/vagrant-hostmanager) to manage the VirtualBox host's /etc/hosts file.
-* [emyl/vagrant-triggers](https://github.com/emyl/vagrant-triggers) to run commands on the host in conjunction with Vagrant commands
+* `vagrant plugin install vagrant-triggers` - Use [emyl/vagrant-triggers](https://github.com/emyl/vagrant-triggers) to run commands on the host in conjunction with Vagrant commands

 ### Installation